 Piazza Navona

-Surrounded by mansions, monuments, and lively restaurants, the square provides a gorgeous setting for a casual afternoon stroll in Rome.
+Surrounded by mansions, monuments, and lively restaurants, the square provides a gorgeous setting for a casual afternoon stroll, allowing you to experience a wealth of free things to see in Rome.

 Fontana di Trevi